openslide/openslide/README.txt

 ============

 This library requires zlib, libpng, libjpeg, libtiff, OpenJPEG 1.x, GDK-PixBuf, libxml2, cairo >= 1.2, and glib >= 2.16.
-Leica support requires libtiff >= 4.
+Leica and Ventana support require libtiff >= 4.

 Features
 ========

-The library can read Aperio, Hamamatsu, Leica, MIRAX, and Trestle formats, as well as TIFF files that conform to a simple convention.
+The library can read Aperio, Hamamatsu, Leica, MIRAX, Trestle, and Ventana formats, as well as TIFF files that conform to a simple convention.
 (InterScope files tend to be readable as this generic TIFF.)

 More information about formats is here: http://openslide.org/formats/